Mjt216/Sample-Code-Repository/README.md

 This code sample repository contains examples of my work.
 All examples are from graduate academic courses, as my professional work to date is unable to be shared publicly.
-There is a README file in each folder to explain each in more detail.

 The 'Data Visualization (Anti-Satellite Testing)' folder contains examples of R code and visualizations, as well as a Tableau file with additional visualizations.